dolbyio-samples/rts-app-react-publisher-viewer/apps/e2e-test/README.md

 ## Setup Publisher and Viewer app URL for test execution:

+If the Publisher and Viewer app is launched locally using the 'yarn nx launch-server e2e-test' command then skip setting the PUBLISHER_URL and VIEWER_URL environment variables.
 To set the Publisher and Viewer URL, insert/update the following variable in the bash environment:

 ```bash